 - Requiem for a Ruler of Worlds by Brian Daley.
 Cazpahr Weir, lord of a small interstellar empire, dies in the prologue.
 The main story concerns a hapless Terran bureaucrat left a mysterious bequest in Weir's will, for no reason he can (at first) understand.

 - Jon Arryn, Lyanna Stark, Brandon Stark, Rickard Stark, Rhaegar Targaryen and his father Aerys in A Song of Ice and Fire.
 More are added to this list as the series progresses.

 - Eunice Branca in Robert A. Heinlein's I Will Fear No Evil After she is killed and Johann's brain is transplanted into her body, he finds her mind still present.
 It is left ambiguous whether she is actually still there or whether Johann is hallucinating her continued existence.

-- Both of Harry Dresden's parents have appeared to him in various books, despite both being long dead by the time of the first book.
+- Both of Harry Dresden's parents in The Dresden Files have appeared to him in various books, despite both being long dead by the time of the first book.
 His father has popped up in dreams, while his mother left him pre-recorded messages in his and his half-brother Thomas' souls in order to leave proof for her sons that they were brothers.